AI Compliance for Small Businesses – Risks, Deadlines & What to Fix

 FAQ

-I don’t store customer data, I just process it.
+We don’t store customer data, we just process it.

 Processing counts.
-If information passes through your system, you share responsibility
+If data passes through your system, you share responsibility with the vendor and regulators expect proof you’ve checked.

 Got a question about AI compliance?
 Drop us a line we’re listening.